TheOnlyAbdull/Q-and-A/README.md

 # Q-and-A
-    - description : question and answer platform to take test
+    - description : Time based question and answer platform to take quiz

 ## Product Overview:
     -1 create a  data structure(array of objects) :